unitedstates/statements-of-administration-policy/README.md

 * Each Statement of Administration Policy may relate to more than one bill, although this is uncommon.
 * Bill IDs are given in the same format as `bill_id`s in the congress project scraper (see [https://github.com/unitedstates/congress/wiki/bills](https://github.com/unitedstates/congress/wiki/bills)), except that the Congress number is stored in a separate field.
-* The `fetched_from_url` will be invalid after the end of the administration but may be resolvable on the Internet Archive Wayback Machine.
+* The `fetched_from_url` may be invalid after the end of the administration but may be resolvable on the Internet Archive Wayback Machine.

 ### PDFs